 Peace Corps Master's International Degree Program

-In coordination with the Peace Corps, The LBJ School of Public Affairs offers the Master's International (MI) program for students bound for the Peace Corps and pursuing one of two fields of study: the Master's of Public Affairs (MPAff) with a specialization in Nonprofit and Philanthropic Studies or the Master's of Global Policy Studies (MGPS) with a specialization in Energy, Environment and Technology.
+In coordination with the Peace Corps, The LBJ School of Public Affairs offers the Master's International (MI) program for students bound for the Peace Corps and pursuing one of two fields of study: (1) the Master's of Public Affairs (MPAff) with a specialization in either Nonprofit and Philanthropic Studies or Social and Economic Policy; or (2) the Master's of Global Policy Studies (MGPS) with a specialization in Energy, Environment and Technology or International Development.
 MI partnership allows students to integrate their service abroad as international Peace Corps volunteers with coursework leading toward a master's degree.
 The MI program produces graduates with an impressive portfolio of academic and practical skills for potential employers, and invaluable life experiences unique to the international service component of the Peace Corps.

 Master in Global Policy Studies (MGPS) Master’s International Program